 Cancer Biology Training Program

-Our Cancer Biology Training Program is funded by an NCI T32 training grant for postdocs and students led by Stuart Aaronson, MD, and James Manfredi, PhD.
-The training program is designed to train molecular and cellular biologists to advance research on the diagnosis and treatment of cancer.
-We work closely with the Graduate School of Biomedical Sciences to provide education and mentoring and with the Office of Postdoctoral Affairs on research collaboration, funding support, and career development.
+The Cancer Biology Training Program is funded by an NCI T32 training grant and is led by Stuart Aaronson, MD, and James Manfredi, PhD.
+Designed to train predoctoral students and postdoctoral fellows in rigorous didactic, as well as state-of-the-art laboratory and/or computational research, the training program frequently collaborates with the Graduate School of Biomedical Sciences, providing education and mentored research training.
+We also work with the Office of Postdoctoral Affairs to provide career development and professional enrichment.